 - After 4 hours carefully remove cake ring, move the remaining cream into a piping bag and decorate the cheesecake

-4. What equipment is needed to make this No bake cheesecake
+4. What equipment is needed to make this Pistachio cheesecake

 You will be pleased to hear that making this Pistachio cheesecake does not require too much equipment!